Azure-Samples/azure-openai-rag-workshop/docs/sections/qdrant/06-chat-api.md

 We feed the `ChatService` instance with the different clients we created, and the a few configuration options that we need:
 - The name of the GPT model to use (`gpt-35-turbo`)
 - The name of the embedding model to use (`text-embedding-ada-002`)
-- The name of the field in the Azure AI Search index that contains the page number of the document (`sourcepage`)
+- The name of the field in the search index that contains the page number of the document (`sourcepage`)
-- The name of the field in the Azure AI Search index that contains the content of the document (`content`)
+- The name of the field in the search index that contains the content of the document (`content`)

 #### Retrieving the documents